 Nicole Olynk Widmar

-Associate Professor, Department of Agricultural Economics
+Professor, Department of Agricultural Economics

 Nicole Widmar's teaching, research and Extension activities focus on farm business management and production economics.
 Nicole strives to conduct applied research that informs decision making on commercial agriculture operations.
 She is interested in applied work that links farm management with the biological components of on-farm production.
 Her work incorporates both the economic outcomes of a decision and the uncertainties or efficiencies that arise from the biological process underlying the production process.